joshuadavidnelson/disable-blog/README.md

 Does the following:

-- Turns the `post` type into a non-public type, with support for zero post type features.
-Any attempts to edit or view posts within the admin screen will be met with a WordPress error page.
+- Turns the `post` type into a non-public content type, with support for zero post type features.
+Any attempts to edit or view posts within the admin screen will be met with a WordPress error page or be redirect to the homepage.

 - Front-end:
 	- Disables the post feed and remoives the feed links from the header (for WP >= 4.4.0) and disables the comment feed/removes comment feed link if 'post' is the only post type supporting comments (note that the default condition pages and attachments support comments).